spacetelescope/gwcs/docs/gwcs/legacy_vs_shared.rst

 =====================================================================

-The Shared API is meant to abstract out the details of the WCS implementation and provide a way to evaluate the transforms regardless of the underlying implementations.
+The Shared API is meant to abstract out the details of the WCS implementation and provide a uniform way to evaluate the transforms regardless of the underlying implementations in different WCS packages.
 As such it is the "lowest common denominator" of the existing WCS libraries that support it, currently ``astropy.wcs`` and ``gwcs``.